bleroy/3d-junkyard/DecentXL/readme.md

 ### Spring

 If you went for a vintage keyboard, the wide space bar will need a spring.
-The original spring from the Atari keyboard will work, but you can also [source a new 17mm x 8.5 one](https://www.mcmaster.com/9434K52/).
+The original spring from the Atari keyboard will work, but you can also source a new 17mm x 9mm one.

 ### Hardware